 The next great peripherals war is being waged over your ears.
-After every company on the planet put out a gaming mouse and then a mechanical keyboard, they turned their attention to headsets.
+After every company on the planet put out a gaming mouse and then a mechanical keyboard, they turned their attention to gaming headsets.
 So many headsets.

 Gaming headset cheat sheet

 We know you don’t want to scroll through every single headset review when all you want is a simple answer: “What’s the best gaming headset I can buy with my hard-earned dollars?”
 This page holds the answers you seek, no matter what your budget is.

 We’ll keep updating our recommendations as we look at new products and find stronger contenders.

 Updated 8/12/20 to include our review of the HyperX Cloud Flight S, which outdoes its predecessor with programmable buttons and a refined look, although the Qi wireless charging is still slow and finicky.
 See the bottom of this article for links to all of our headset reviews.

 Best all-around gaming headset

 HyperX outdid itself with HyperX Cloud Alpha, or “HyperX Cloud III,” as I’ve termed it in my head.

 The core design hasn’t changed much, meaning the Alpha brings the same combination of durability and comfort that made me fall in love with its Cloud predecessor.
 There are some quality-of-life upgrades though, like removable cabling and more accessible volume and mute controls.

 It sounds great, too.
 HyperX chalks it up to the Alpha’s dual-chamber technology, which separates bass frequencies from the mids and highs.
 That could be the case, or it could be a gimmick—I’ve discussed it at greater length in our review.
 Either way, the upshot is that the Cloud Alpha sounds as good or better than plenty of its more expensive competition, and with slightly more bass kick this time around.
 (Read our full review of the HyperX Cloud Alpha.)